Nader-gator/PayMe/README.md

   dates and weather they are paid or not.
 This means in future implementing email notification systems could be very challenging.

 - The way recurring charges and their due date are tracked and updated could use some improving and refactoring.
-- I think the logic I have in place is a bit too hard to read/follow and most likely there are some edge cases that it does not take into account.
+- I think the logic I have in place for registering a payment is a bit too hard to read/follow and most likely there are some edge cases that it does not take into account.
 Breaking up the logic into smaller functions and implementing a very through suit of tests would be my next steps.